 YG Guest Bloggers are bloggers and writers who write the occasional post for our site.
 If you have something you'd like to say about your experiences in Germany and would like to become a YG Guest Blogger, then send us an email at contact[AT]young-germany[DOT]de.

-This is a preview of German Cuisine: Pigs, Pork, and Luck.
+This is a preview of German Cuisine: The King’s Dessert.

-This is a preview of German Cuisine on the Day of German Unity.
+This is a preview of German Cuisine: Eat Your Elderflowers.

-This is a preview of German Cuisine: To Each His Own (Pancake).
+This is a preview of German Cuisine: Making a Wedding Cake.

 “May I have some?”, my husband asked after he finished photographing the German carnival pastries I had made as tasting samples for a German food and history talk to the German club of a local high school.
 I allowed my photographer to eat the two rejects and took away the rest.